txwizard/WWPause/ReadMe.md

 Using the program in your scripts is simple.

+1   Download `WWPause_Release.7z` to any convenient location.

-1	Place the program in a directory that is on your Windows `PATH` list.
+2	Extract the contents of `WWPause_Release.7z` into a directory that is on your Windows `PATH` list.

-2	Replace every instance of the internal `pause` command with either `WWPause.exe` or plain `WWPause`.
+3	Replace every instance of the internal `pause` command with either `WWPause.exe` or plain `WWPause`.

 ## History